WebAssembly/spec/document/execution/modules.rst

 ~~~~~~~~~~~~~~~

 For the purpose of checking :ref:`external values <syntax-externval>` against :ref:`imports <syntax-import>`,
-such values are classified by :ref:`external types <syntax-externtype>` via auxiliary typing rules.
+such values are classified by :ref:`external types <syntax-externtype>`.
-These typing rules are specified relative to a :ref:`store <syntax-store>` :math:`S` in which the external value lives.
+The following auxiliary typing rules specify this typing relation relative to a :ref:`store <syntax-store>` :math:`S` in which the external value lives.

 :math:`\FUNC~a`
 ...............